Curriculum Mindset Session

 The importance of noticing your child using math in play

 It also encourages your child when you can point that out to them and make them see that their mind is really operating on that higher level.
 It helps them to build confidence, and they're far less likely to hesitate when it comes time to “sit down and do math”.
 They won't think of it as some very foreign and abstract concept that they're not familiar with.
-They think of it as something that they already know how to do.
+They view it as something they already know how to do.

 Examples of praising your child using math concepts